THG20203/THG20203/README.md

  <ul>

 <a href="https://fcthg08.netlify.app" target="_blank">https://fcthg08.netlify.app</a> <br />
     <li /> A React web application built with react-router-dom, SCSS and hosted on Netlify.
-Inspired by websites of various football clubs, I have utilised digital art I drew and then edited on GIMP software.
+Inspired by websites of various football clubs, I have used digital art I drew and then edited on GIMP software.
      </li>
  </ul>